taneishi/HIV_dataset/README.md

 The results of the screening test released in May 2004 placed each compound in one of three categories.

-- CA - Confirmed active
+- CA - Confirmed Active
-- CM - Confirmed moderately active
+- CM - Confirmed Moderately Active
-- CI - Confirmed inactive
+- CI - Confirmed Inactive

 Each compound is assigned an NSC number, NCI's internal ID, and one of the above categories is registered as a screening test result.